JackRoten/energy_dashboard/README.md

 # USA Energy Usage Dashboard
 WIP: Simple webapp that pulls data from EIA and displays data in a dashboard.

+### First look at initial dashboard containing color differentiation based on number of energy units

 ## Setup Instructions:
 Request EIA api key from: weblink.
 Will be sent via email.